Doctor Sexual Assault Lawsuit

-While doctors across a wide spectrum of medical disciplines have been guilty of sexual misconduct, an alarming number of psychiatrists have been charged with sexual assault when compared to any other form of medical practice.
+While doctors across a broad spectrum of medical disciplines have been guilty of sexual abuse, an alarming number of psychiatrists have been charged with sexual harassment and assault compared to any other specialty of medical practice.

-Sexual misconduct may occur in any medical setting, however, and it is important to define what constitutes as sexual harassment or abuse.
+Sexual abuse may occur in any medical setting.
+However, it is essential to define what constitutes sexual harassment or abuse.
 The following behaviors are all inappropriate and amount to a sex crime.

-- Uninvited touching or kissing.
+- Uninvited touching or kissing

-- Forced intercourse, penetration or any other sexual activity that is not consensual.
+- Forced intercourse, penetration, or any other sexual activity that is not consensual

 - Use of medications to render a patient unable to resist advances.

-Physician Sexual Assault Awards
+Sample Physician Sexual Assault Settlements & Verdicts

 $120,000 Verdict; Physician Sexual Assault; Hoffman Estates, Illinois